You are visiting us from Virginia. You are located in HHS Region 3. Your Center is Central East ATTC.

 The NIATx model also provides a framework for making changes to administrative processes.
 In Minnesota, a recent NIATx CLA marked the launch of a strategic initiative by the Minnesota Associations of Resources for Recovery and Chemical Health (MARRCH): a statewide Change Leader Learning Community that will help Minnesota providers adapt to policy changes coming to the state.

-We offer the NIATx CLA regularly in the states throughout our region; check the Great Lakes ATTC calendar for info on upcoming offerings.
-And if you are interested in hosting a NIATx CLA in our region, give us a call!
+We offer the virtual NIATx CLA regularly; check the Great Lakes ATTC calendar for info on upcoming offerings.

 Published: